-Prior to discussing more specific benefits, it is worth describing a crucial benefit derived by participants across COSIA - a heightened awareness and practical knowledge of learning theory and appropriate pedagogy.
-This seems obvious and yet it emerges as a surprisingly salient point for participants across the project - informal educators, formal educators, students, and scientists - with implications for their work with students and the general public.
-Participating in COS workshops, planning their courses, and reflecting on progress all allow partners to establish a common language for thinking deeply about learning and teaching, in ways they probably haven't been prompted to before.
+Prior to discussing more specific benefits, it is worth describing a critical benefit derived by participants across COSIA and that is, a heightened awareness and practical knowledge of learning theory and appropriate pedagogy.
+This seems obvious and yet it emerges as a surprisingly salient point for informal educators, formal educators, students, and university scientists-with implications for their future work with students and the general public.
+Participating in Communicating Ocean Sciences workshops, planning their courses, and reflecting on their progress all allow partners to establish a common language for thinking deeply about learning and teaching, in ways they probably haven't been prompted to before.
 Early in the project, when one COSIA leader was asked which partners were more grounded in particular kinds of learning theory, the response was:

-Actually, some of the university partners are not grounded in either domain - informal learning theory or classroom learning theory.
+Actually, some of the university partners are not grounded in either domain-informal learning theory or classroom learning theory.
 Some of our partners are not familiar with the seminal papers.
 So the university partners also seem excited to learn this.

-Arguably, there is always a need to improve upon teaching - on behalf of informal science educators (who are often brought into this profession by mentoring or learning on the job), and university faculty (who are often trained and work primarily as science researchers, not educators, per se).
-COSIA has prompted individuals and organizations across the project to reflect on learning theory and their own practices and beliefs regarding how people learn.
+Arguably, there is always a need to improve the teaching of both informal science educators (who are often brought into this profession by mentoring or learning on the job), and university faculty (who are often trained and work primarily as science researchers, not educators, per se).
+COSIA requires individuals and organizations across the project to reflect on learning theory and its alignment with their own practices and beliefs regarding how people learn.
 A COSIA staff member observed: